 - Go on a photo scavenger hunt.
 Take your camera or just your phone and complete a photo scavenger hunt around your area.
 You can make up your own list of items to find or borrow one from an existing website.

 - Take a pantry recipe challenge.
 Challenge yourself to use what is in your pantry to create a new and exciting dinner for your family.
 There are many ways to use the items in your pantry that you might not have considered before.

 - Host a potluck.
-Make that new pantry dish or another that you have ingredients for and have others come over to provide the rest of the meal.
+Want to see friends and keep expenses down?
+Try making a pantry dish and have others come over to provide the rest of the meal.
 Potlucks are always a fun and inexpensive way to get together with people.

 - Watch a new show.
 You can check out the free shows on Hulu or most network channel websites.
 There are even shows and movies on YouTube you can watch as well.
 Pick a show and watch a new episode or two.